stephan-double-u/cross-language-validation-schema/README.md

 - that may depend on individual user permissions

 # Close-to-life example
 The documentation of all kinds of possible validation rules is _based on this close-to-life example_ to make the exemplary rules more descriptive.

 Let's say we work for a company that rents _medical equipment_.
 Each medical _article_ may contain several _accessories_.
 Articles are grouped in _medical sets_.
-The equipment is stored in warehouses and delivered to customers locations.
+The equipment is stored in warehouses and delivered to customers locations, e.g. hospital or animal clinics.
 Staff members schedule _reservations_ on behalf of their customers.

 ## Example objects
 These are example objects for the aforementioned entity types with some of their properties.
 The more technical